bitops/euler/README.md

 My solutions to problem on project Euler.

 Just doing them for fun and to get better at the "mathy" side of programming.

-Trying to do solutions in different languages to learn.
+Doing the solutions in Clojure to learn more about the language.

-Well, Ruby and Clojure anyway. :)